jasminshea/Horiseon-Accessibility/README.md

 ## User Story

-AS A marketing agency
+* AS A marketing agency
-I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines
+* I WANT a codebase that follows accessibility standards
+* SO THAT our own site is optimized for search engines

 ## Acceptance Criteria:

+* It's done when
 GIVEN a webpage meets accessibility standards
 WHEN I view the source code
 THEN I find semantic HTML elements